homme-avec-biberon-et-bebe-qui-pleure

 Why use thickened milk or AR milk?

 Thicker than breast milk or conventional infant milk, thickened milk is often recommended for babies suffering from reflux (GOR) or regurgitation.
 AR milk is also known as “anti-reflux milk” or “anti-regurgitation milk”.
 Its thicker consistency can help to keep the milk in the baby’s stomach and reduce the risk of reflux and regurgitation.
-But this consistency can also encourage lumps: using a bottle blender may therefore be the solution for dissolving lumps in the thickened milk so that the bottle of thickened milk maintains a fluid flow.
+But this consistency can also encourage lumps: using a bottle mixer may therefore be the solution for dissolving lumps in the thickened milk so that the bottle of thickened milk maintains a fluid flow.

 What is the difference between reflux (GOR) and regurgitation?